tiffanybatarseh/AdvInformatics2019Assignment1/questions.md

 2. In general, how do you know how many processors, how much RAM, how many files would be required/needed/written by the jobs you are running on the cluster?
 3. In order to be a "good citizen", you need to have some idea of much RAM your job requires.
 In particular, you need to know the "peak" (i.e., maximum) RAM required at any point during execution.
-Show an example of the bash command that you would use on a Linux machine to measure run time and peak ram usage of an arbitrary command, where the time/peak RAM values are written to a file.
+Show an example of the shell command that you would use on a Linux machine to measure run time and peak ram usage of an arbitrary command, where the time/peak RAM values are written to a file.
 4. What are the units of your answer for number 3?
 5. What are the bash commands for the following operations: